-A budget helps you understand how much money you have coming in and how you're spending your income.
+A budget will help you understand how much money you have coming in and how you're spending your income.
 Begin by tracking your expenses for three months.
-Knowing how you're spending your money allows you to develop a budget that sets priorities for spending and paying down debt, and how much is available to start building your savings and investing strategy.
-There are many online tools available to help you set up a budget and monitor your spending.
+Knowing how you're spending your money allows you to develop a budget that sets priorities for spending and paying down debt, while starting to build investment assets to fund future goals.
+There are many online apps and websites that can help you set up a budget and monitor your spending.